What kind of test is done to determine who a child’s father is?

 Dr. Greene’s Answer:

-It is now possible to determine the father even before a baby is born.
+Determining paternity is now possible even before a baby is born.
 This is done by comparing DNA molecules — our genetic blueprints.
 To do this you need a blood sample from both the mother and the potential father (testing without the mother’s blood is possible, but more difficult — and more expensive).
 You also need a small sample of amniotic fluid (the water that the baby is floating in).
 Less than 1/4 teaspoon is sufficient for the test.
 The amniotic fluid may be obtained by a process called amniocentesis.
 This procedure is performed no earlier than 13 weeks into the pregnancy.

 A court order or informed consent of all adults involved is required to proceed with paternity testing.